AtrazineC/CMPUT291_A3/README.txt

 CREATE INDEX oid_index ON Orders(order_id,customer_id)
 CREATE INDEX cid_index ON Customers(customer_id,customer_postal_code)

 These indices were chosen because these were the tables being referenced in the query (Order_items through the View OrderSize, and Orders & Customers through the internal SELECT statement).
 There are more columns indexed than are strictly needed, but they were left in regardless.
-At the very list, every column in Customers and Orders should be indexed, and only columns order_id and order_item_id needed to be indexed for table Order_items.
+At the very least, every column in Customers and Orders should be indexed, and only columns order_id and order_item_id needed to be indexed for table Order_items.

 ## Query 3:
 We executed the following SQL query: